Good Or Bad Omens: 35 Myths And Superstitions Surrounding Black Cats Throughout The Eons

 Witches and black cats

 Black cats have long been associated with witches, and they’re often considered to be connected to the devil.
-In some cases, it’s also believed that black cats are a present from the devil to the witch.
-Some people are even convinced that black cats are demons that feed on the blood of the witch.
+In some cases, it’s also believed that they are gifts from the devil to witches.
+Some people are even convinced that black cats are demons that feed on the blood of the witch!

 Association with Bastet

-Bastet is an Egyptian goddess and the daughter of the sun god, Re.
-Bastet is often seen in the form of a black cat.
-Bastet was worshipped for many things since she’s the goddess of the home, childbirth, fertility, and even cats!
+Bastet is an Egyptian goddess and the daughter of the sun god, Ra.
+She is often depicted in the form of a black cat.
+Bastet was worshipped for many things since she is the goddess of protection, pleasure, fertility, and, unsurprisingly, cats!

-It won’t come as that much of a surprise to you, but black cats weren’t really looked upon as signs of good luck during the 16th century in Italy.
-So, since they’re bad omens, most of the things that they do would be bad omens as well.
+It won’t come as much of a surprise to you, but unlike in Egypt, black cats weren’t really seen as signs of good luck in 16th-century Italy.
+As a result, people typically avoided them as everything they did was seen as a bad omen.

-For instance, it was considered that if a black cat sits on an ill person’s bed, it’s a bad omen.
-To be more precise, if a black cat sat on the bed of somebody who was ill, then it was a sign that the person would dye soon.
+For instance, it was considered a bad omen if a black cat sat on an ill person’s bed.
+You see where we’re going with this, right?
+Apparently, if one of these kitties found its way to the bed of somebody sick, it was a sign that the person would die soon.
 Yikes!

 Good husband-magnets

-So, they are a symbol of good luck for single women as well.
-If you are a single woman living in Japan, and you have a black cat or even encounter it somehow, it’s a good omen.
-It is said that it could attract a decent man to be your husband.
+So, they are seen as a source of good luck for single women.
+If you are a single woman living in Japan, and you have a black cat or even encounter it somehow, it’s considered a good omen.
+Maybe it’s time we all reconsidered where we stand on these cuties!

 Good omen

-Black cats are considered to be bad omens, but that’s not the case everywhere in the world.
-There are places like Japan, where they are believed to bring good luck and prosperity.
-You’ll be surprised to know that Scotland is another country that shares similar beliefs.
+Black cats are often seen as a bad omen, but as we’ve seen, that’s not the case everywhere in the world.
+There are places like the aforementioned Japan where they are believed to bring good luck and prosperity.
+Scotland is another country that shares similar beliefs.

 In Scotland, it’s believed that if a stray black cat stumbles upon your home, it’s a good omen.
-We think you might want to consider putting some cat food on the front porch in an attempt to attract them!
+At this rate, we are seriously considering putting some cat food on the front porch to attract luck and fortune from now on!

 Relaxing on the porch

-Surprisingly, we’re finding more information than we thought about black cats being good omens.
-To be honest, we didn’t quite believe that there would be so many good omen myths about black cats!
+Surprisingly, we found so much more information than we had anticipated about black cats being good omens.
+To be honest, we didn’t think there would be so many positive myths associated with black cats!
 This next myth comes from Ireland.

 Ability to sink ships

-While black cats choosing to enter your house or sitting on your porch could be a good omen, there are many bad omens surrounding them as well.
-For instance, there’s a saying that a black cat could sink a ship.
+While black cats choosing to enter your house or sit on your porch could be a good omen, not everyone shares those views.
+Yes, we’re back to myths that paint these felines as recipes for disaster.
+For instance, there’s one that claims that a black cat could sink a ship.

-A black cat on a ship at the sea is a bad omen; almost like a warning that you’re about to be doomed.
-Many people also believed that if a black cat walked onto a ship and then jumped off, the ship was about to sink.
+A black cat on a ship is a bad omen; almost like a warning that you’re about to be doomed.
+Many people also believed that if a black cat walked onto a ship and then jumped off, it was about to sink.
+Well, we’d be freaked by that, too, because cats typically hate water.

 Ability to sink ships, but not their own

-The previous myth is a pretty famous one, but it only concerns the black cats that step on a ship and then get off.
-A black cat that lives on a ship isn’t considered a bad omen.
-In fact, it’s a good omen and, moreover, a sign of luck!
+The previous myth is a pretty famous one, but it only applies if the black cat steps on a ship and then gets off.
+Contrary to that, a black cat that lives on a ship isn’t considered a bad omen.
+In fact, it’s seen as a sign of luck!

-Letting a black cat live on your ship has many practical benefits as well.
-They help keep the rodents and other insects away, and since those creatures carry diseases, these cats are actually protecting you!
-Let’s not forget that you can enjoy an awesome pet to keep you company while sailing.
+Letting a black cat live on your ship has many practical benefits.
+They help keep rodents and other pests away, and since those creatures carry diseases, these cats are actually protecting you!
+Let’s also not discount that these kitties are fantastic pets and great company.

 The most famous myth

 This one is probably the most popular myth floating around about black cats.
-We’re pretty sure that most of you have probaby heard this at least once in your lives.
+We are pretty sure that most of you have heard this at least once in your lives.
 If a black cat crosses your path, it’s a sign of bad luck!

 The most famous myth, with a twist

-As we mentioned before, this myth was and is quite well-known around the world.
-It’s known in America as well, but there’s a twist to it.
+As we mentioned before, this myth was and still is quite well-known around the world.
+We mentioned America as one of the places where the myth is rampant, but there’s a twist to it.
 Back in the day, people living in the Appalachian Mountains believed the same thing.

-But, they also believed that if a person drew three “Xs” in the air before the cat crossed their path, they could stop the bad luck that was coming their way.
-It’s almost like a solution to the whole mystery.
+But they also believed that if a person drew three “Xs” in the air before the cat crossed their path, they could stop the bad luck that was supposedly coming their way.
+Now you have an antidote for when you’re faced with this unfortunate fate.

 The most famous myth, with another twist

 Well, there’s another twist to the whole “black cat crossing the road” myth.
-It’s not that significant of a twist since; it’s only one country where people think this way.
-We are talking about Germany, and the black cats there really need to stick to one side of the road!
+It’s not that well known as it’s only one country where people think this way.
+We are talking about Germany.
+Let’s just say that the black cats there really need to stick to one side of the road!

-In Germany, there’s a different approach to determining if a black cat crossing your path is good luck or bad luck.
+In this European country, there’s a different approach to determining if a black cat crossing your path is good luck or bad luck.
 If the cat crosses your path from right to left, then you’re doomed.
-But, if it crosses from left to right, you’re in the clear!
+But if it crosses from left to right, you’re in the clear!

 Weather predictors

 Things would have really been amazing if this one was a fact and not a myth.
-But, black cats predicting weather is just that.
+But black cats predicting the weather is just that.
 A myth.
-We hope you all might be aware of the saying, “It’s raining cats and dogs.”
+We know you are probably aware of the saying, “It’s raining cats and dogs.”

 In Norse mythology, it was believed that witches rode their brooms during storms.
 You might have also seen similar things in movies.
-Anyways, since they had cats, it was a sign of heavy rain.
-In Wales, there’s a myth that a black cat washing its ears is a sign of rain!
+Anyway, since witches always had cats, this was seen as a sign of heavy rain.
+Additionally, in Wales, there’s a myth that a black cat washing its ears is a sign of rain.

 Stye-removers

 Do you have a stye on your eyelid?
 Have you ever had one before?
-Let us enlighten you about a myth regarding styes on eyelids.
+Allow us to enlighten you about a myth regarding styes on eyelids.
 In most cases, these things disappear by themselves in a few days.
 If not, there are always antibiotics.

-A prescription for antibiotic from the doctor will clear things up in a week or a few days.
-But, there is also an alternative way to treat it, There’s a myth in the Appalachians that rubbing a black cat’s tail on the stye will help alleviate your pain, but in no way are we recommending to do so.
+A prescription from the doctor will clear things up in a week or a few days.
+But there is also an alternative way to treat it.
+There’s an Appalachian myth that claims that rubbing a black cat’s tail on the stye will help alleviate your pain.
+So what do you say?
+Doc or cat?

 Creepy much?

-If black cats weren’t enough, there’s something called the devil cat as well.
+As if black cats weren’t enough, there’s something called the devil cat.
 Have you ever heard of the Clach Tagniarn nan Cat?
-It’s in Scotland, and it basically translates to The Stone of the Devil Cat.
-We find that to be a pretty intense name.
+It’s in Scotland, and its name basically translates to The Stone of the Devil Cat.
+That’s a pretty intense name.

 According to Scottish folklore, a clowder of wild black cats would appear every Halloween.
-Their purpose of arrival was to welcome and worship the Devil Cat, which was, of course, black, and huge in size.
+Their purpose was to welcome and worship the Devil Cat, which was, of course, black and massive.
 However, we’re not sure where exactly they congregated.
+It’s certainly not a place you’d find us, though!

 Sleeping on the north side of the house

-In China, some people believe that a cat sleeping on the north side of the house will ward off evil.
-So, they’re not all bad!
-Sometimes, they bring good luck, and other times, they’re protecting you and your house from evil stuff!
+Some of the locals believe that a cat sleeping on the north side of the house will ward off evil.
+See, they are not all bad!
+Sometimes, they bring good luck, and other times, they are said to shield you and your house from evil stuff!

 Normal skin problems

 Black cats sport an amazing coat of black fur, but even they get skin problems.
 For instance, the coat of a black cat can be bleached by the sun.
-If you have ever seen a black cat with red highlights in its hair, then their hair was probably bleached by the sun.
+If you have ever seen a black cat with red highlights in its hair, then the cat was probably out in the sun for too long.

-So, this one is more of a fact than it is a myth.
-Also, black cats aren’t the only animals with sun and skin problems.
+This one is more of a fact than it is a myth.
+Also, black cats aren’t the only animals with skin problems caused by the sun.
 The same thing happens to almost every other animal with a black coat, like dogs and horses.

 Alter egos

 Black cats are considered pets of witches, and you know that there are myths and explanations for why that is.
-But, let us tell you about something that revolves around that particular myth.
-Black cats are a witch’s alter ego, according to Hungarian folklore.
+But allow us to add a little something that revolves around that particular myth.
+Black cats are said to be a witch’s alter ego, according to Hungarian folklore.

 100% black cat

-The thing about all cats is that many of them can give birth to a black kitten.
-So, they will technically be a black cat upon first glance.
-But, the Bombay is a single cat breed that’s completely black in color.
-With all the black cats around, it’s surprising, right?
+The thing about cats is that many of them can give birth to a black kitten.
+So, they will technically be black cats at first.
+But the Bombay is the only cat breed that’s completely black in color.
+With all the black cats we see everywhere, it’s surprising, right?

 It’s not a natural breed.
-It is a short-haired cat that was created by breeding American shorthair cats and sable Burmese cats.
+Rather, it is a short-haired cat that was created by breeding American shorthair cats and sable Burmese cats.
 The aim was to create a breed that looked like a small panther.
 Well, they did succeed in that.

 White hair on black cats

-Unlike how it is on humans, a black cat getting white hair doesn’t mean that the black cat is getting old.
-There can be white hair even on a young black cat, and it’s basically an indication of illness.
+Unlike how it is on humans, a black cat getting white hair doesn’t mean that the cat is getting old.
+There can be white hair even on a young black cat.
+It is also certainly not an indication of illness.

-If you observe the same signs with your cat as well, it’s time to get that checked out.
-Also, some cultures believe that each black cat has a single white hair strand, and if you pull it out without a scratch from the cat, you’ll have a happy marriage!
+That said, if you observe the same signs with your cat, it wouldn’t hurt to get it checked out.
+On that note, some cultures believe that each black cat has a single white hair strand, and if you pull it out without a scratch from the cat, you’ll have a happy marriage!

 The beckoning cat

-Earlier, we talked about how the Japanese people think that all cats bring good luck, including black cats.
-Also, Japan’s famous “beckoning cat,” that goes by the name of Maneki Neko, is often a black cat.
-Isn’t that interesting now?
+Earlier, we talked about how the Japanese think that all cats, including black cats, bring good luck.
+Also, Japan’s famous “beckoning cat,” who goes by the name of Maneki Neko, is often a black cat.
+These guys are certainly pro-black cats!

-The myth is that not only are these black cats considered to be welcoming, but they also bring good luck with them.
-With all that information, they are believed to ward off evil.
-So, getting one of those for yourselves might actually be beneficial for you!
+The myth is that not only are these cats considered to be welcoming, but they also bring good luck.
+Additionally, they are believed to ward off evil.
+So, getting one of these for yourselves might actually be beneficial for you!

 More black cat breeds

-Earlier, we discussed the Bombay breed being the only cat breed that’s exclusively all black.
-But, other than that, there are 21 more breeds that have been recognized by the Cat Fancier Association to also be exclusively black.
-But does that mean that all of them carry myths?
+Earlier, we discussed the Bombay breed being the only cat breed that’s exclusively all-black.
+But other than that, there are 21 more breeds that have been recognized by the Cat Fancier Association to also be mainly black.
+But does that mean that all of them are associated with myths?

-There’s still the Bombay breed that’s the only all-black cat breed, but these breeds do come really close to that!
-Some of these breeds are the Norwegian Forest Cat, Persian, Sphynx and Turkish Angora, and the American and Japanese Bobtail.
+The Bombay breed is the only all-black cat breed, but these breeds come really close.
+They include the Norwegian Forest Cat, Persian, Sphynx, and Turkish Angora, and the American and Japanese Bobtail.
 And yes, they all fit under the umbrella of black cat myths.

 Theater myths

-The theater is one such place that is home to different kinds of superstitions.
-And, of course, many of these superstitions include black cats.
-For instance, the “break a leg” superstition is a pretty famous one in the entertainment world.
+If you know anything about theatre, you know that it is home to numerous superstitions.
+And, as you would expect, many of these include black cats.
+For instance, the “break a leg” expression is pretty famous in the entertainment world.

 Although having a black cat at a theater is a sign of good luck, that’s not the whole story.
 It’s only good luck until it runs across the stage.
-If it does, then bad luck for you.
+If it does, then too bad!
 Also, kicking a black cat isn’t only a terrible thing to do, but it means that evil will follow you.

 Wedding gift